dszfw/gojs-flowchart-rest/README.md

 All CRUD operations are implemented for `Process`, `Task` and `TaskConnection`

-* Create Process with two tasks association (101 and 103)
+* Create Process with two tasks associations (101 and 103)

         POST http://localhost:8080/processes
         {